AIMS-Ghana/python-course/_days/05_ifelse.md

 We will be talking more about the last bit, `raise ...`, in a later session.
 For now, you should `raise ValueError("message")`, with an appropriate message corresponding to what is wrong with the inputs.

+In addition to this input validation, include or update your tests to verify that your validation restrictions are working.